 The ultimate responsibility for fulfilling graduation requirements rests with the individual student.
-Students should consult with their assigned Advisor to ensure that they are meeting all requirements.
 Students must apply for graduation.
 Diplomas are presented at the yearly commencement exercises and only after all financial obligations to the University have been met.
 Graduating students are required to attend.
-Any request for non-attendance must be made to the Associate Dean of Academic Affairs.
+Any request for non-attendance must be made to the Director of Student Affairs.

-First Year: Fall Semester Department Number Course Title Credit Hours OPT 513 Clinical Skills I Lab: Basic Optometric Theory and Techniques 1.0 OPT 514 Clinical Skills I: Basic Optometric Theory and Techniques 3.0 OPT 515 Geometric Optics 4.5 OPT 516 Gross Anatomy, Histology and Radiographic Techniques 4.5 OPT 517 Genetics, Biochemistry and Metabolism 3.5 OPT 518 Leadership in Health Care and Personal Development 2.0
+Department Number Course Title Credit Hours OPT 513 Clinical Skills I: Basic Optometric Theory and Techniques Lab 1.0 OPT 514 Clinical Skills I: Basic Optometric Theory and Techniques 3.0 OPT 515 Principles of Optics 4.5 OPT 516 Gross Anatomy, Histology and Radiographic Techniques 4.5 OPT 517 Genetics, Biochemistry and Metabolism 3.5 OPT 518 Leadership in Health Care and Personal Development 2.0